afiore/divergebot/README.md

 ```

 Here we configure the action to be run as part of a workflow scheduled daily a 8am, comparing the `main` branch with two release branches of the current repository.
- As we add the `workflow_dispatch` event, we will also be able to trigger this workflow manually from the Github UI.
+We add the `workflow_dispatch` event, we will also be able to trigger this workflow manually from the Github UI.
 ### Inputs

 ##### branches_to_compare